 – Energy expenditure: The energy required to produce breast milk can contribute to calorie burning, potentially leading to weight loss.

-See also How many calories in a 9oz glass of red wine
+See also How many calories a day to maintain my current weight

 While it is important to understand these potential factors, it’s worth noting that the extent of weight loss varies from person to person.
 Factors such as genetics, individual metabolism, and overall lifestyle choices also play a significant role in determining the effectiveness of breastfeeding as a weight loss aid.